Yagavi1994/Siihraz-Shades/README.md

 ![Google Maps](https://i.ibb.co/413TbGV/Screenshot-2024-02-08-at-10-52-29-am.png)

 #### Thank You Page
-A customised 'form dump' page saying 'Thank You' has also been included upon the instruction of the mentor who informed me that it was necessary if a form was added to the project.
-The Thank-You page opens once the user clicks the send button after fulfilling the required information in the form...
+A customised 'form dump' page saying 'Thank You' has been included to Thank the users who took their time to fill out the form and share their information.
+The Thank-You page opens once the user clicks the send button after fulfilling the required information in the form.

 ![Thank-You-Page](https://i.ibb.co/sbRbsvn/Screenshot-2024-02-08-at-11-32-56-pm.png)